BrendanTCC/notebot-bash/README.md

 # notebot-bash
-a bash-based port of notebot
+a bash-based port of [notebot](https://github.com/BrendanTCC/notebot).

 Simply git clone this repo to use.